 Colas outlined an area for quarry development.
-However, before any excavation could start, it was crucial the geology and depth to bedrock was determined to ensure the viability of the extraction.
+However, before any excavation could start, it was crucial that the geology and depth to bedrock was determined to ensure the viability of the extraction.
 Information on the extent of voiding, sedimentary structures and faults was also crucial to avoid unexpected quarrying difficulties that can result when these features go undetected.

-Seismic waves are generated in the sub surface via a source such as a heavy weight drop or sledge hammer blow.
+The seismic refraction technique detects the geological interface between layers of rock and soil.
+Seismic waves are generated in the subsurface via a source such as a heavyweight drop or sledgehammer blow.
 These waves travel through the subsurface and are refracted from geological layers in the ground with contrasting seismic velocities.
-A line of geophones (ground motion sensors) detects the arrival time of the waves from source and their speed, this then informs geological layer thickness and composition.
+A line of ground motion sensors called Geophones detect the arrival time of the waves from the source and their speed, this information is collected and give the geological layer thickness and composition.

 Rippability estimation (the ease with which ground can be ripped by an excavator)

 The proposed site for development measured 24 hectares.
-Using test pit and borehole methodology would have been time consuming and costly compared with a seismic survey and would have provided an incomplete representation of the entire site geology.
+Using test pit and borehole methodology would have been time-consuming and costly compared with a seismic survey and would have provided an incomplete representation of the entire site geology.

 The cost for the seismic survey represented a huge saving in time and money over an intrusive borehole survey while providing more meaningful and consistent information.

-The conglomerate overlying the layer of limestone was detected in the north of the survey area which resulted in the limestone being at greater depth than the client expected.
+The conglomerate overlying the layer of limestone was detected in the north of the survey area, which resulted in the limestone being at a greater depth than the client expected.
 In other locations, a layer of soil at a depth of between one and two metres was detected.

 The seismic velocities of the limestone varied across the survey area revealing a potential area of increased fracturing towards the south.
 This revealed the rock quality which was of particular concern for the client.